bibbox/bibbox-documentation/docs/app-creators-manual_v4.md

 ### INSTALL-APP.md

-Install instruction for the APP to follow after the first installation step (docker-compose up) is finished.
-This typicaly describes application specific configuration tasks.
+Install instruction for the App to follow after the first installation step (docker-compose up) is finished.
+This typically describes application specific configuration tasks.
 A link to this file is given in the Dashboard of the installed App.

 ### appinfo.json

-Specifies Information about the App as displayed in the BIBBOX App Store.
+Specifies information about the App as displayed in the BIBBOX App Store.

 ``` json
     {